Building a Privacy-First Local RAG

 | Backend & API | FastAPI (Python) | High-performance backend serving the RAG workflow and application logic. |

-| AI Orchestration | LangChain | Orchestrated the entire RAG pipeline, including document loading, splitting, and retrieval . |
+| AI Orchestration | LangChain | Orchestrated the RAG pipeline, including document loading, splitting, and retrieval. |

 | Vector Database | ChromaDB | Local vector store for fast and efficient similarity search on document embeddings. |

-| LLM Runtime | Ollama | Managed and served local LLMs like Mistral and Llama 2 entirely offline . |
+| LLM Runtime | Ollama | Managed and served local LLMs such as Mistral or Llama models. |

 | Embedding Models | nomic-embed-text / text-embedding-3-large | Generated vector representations for text chunks. |

-A Practical use case
+A Practical Use Case

 Imagine an HR employee needs to find a specific detail in the company’s 100-page policy handbook.
 Instead of manual browsing:

-- They ask in the chat interface, “What is the paternity leave policy for employees in Germany?” .
+- They ask in the chat interface, “What is the paternity leave policy for employees in Germany?”

 - The system queries the ChromaDB vector store, retrieving the most relevant passages from the handbook.